Macau Budget Hotels Guide

 - Hotel location is conducive to easy sightseeing

 By conducive to easy sightseeing, I mean that no hotel has a truly terrible location, like the Victoria near the Border Gate or the Riviera, stuck halfway up Barra Hill.
-Similarly, all hotels around the Macau Ferry Terminal were excluded, including some with casinos like Jai Alai, Golden Dragon and Casa Real.
+Similarly, all hotels around the Macau Ferry Terminal were excluded, including some with casinos like Jai Alai, Waldo and Casa Real.
 So even a hotel with Location Rating of 1 doesn’t make it horrible or unlivable, just not as good as the rest.
 Besides that, sometimes the difference between being ranked a 2 or a 3 is walking less than two minutes around the next corner, so don’t sweat where it’s situated too too much.

-All told, 28 hotels met my criteria, the vast majority of them situated around San Ma Lo and the Inner Harbour.
-As for Taipa and Coloane, only 4 made the grade, all of which are in Taipa: the Regency Art Hotel (beside Altira), the Inn Hotel and Asia Boutique Hotel (in and around Taipa Village), and the Pousada de Marina Infante (opposite Galaxy).
+All told, 32 hotels met my criteria, the vast majority of them situated around San Ma Lo and the Inner Harbour.
+As for Taipa and Coloane, your options are far more limited.
+Only 4 made the grade in Taipa: the Regency Art Hotel (beside Altira), the Inn Hotel and Asia Boutique Hotel (in and around Taipa Village), and the Pousada de Marina Infante (opposite Galaxy), while Coloane has just one budget lodging, Pensao Coloane No 1.

 Here’s a chart ranking the hotels from best to worst, divided by the four tiers I’ve used in this guide.

 Definitely only look into the hotels listed above, the ones below are not getting it done.

 One thing I didn’t consider until nearly finishing the guide was the issue of heating, which came up after a cold unpleasant stay at the Kou Va.
 Macau buildings don’t have heat as a general rule although it’s probably needed from mid December until late March.
 If you’re on the road then, definitely inquire in advance if your hotel can provide a portable heater, as neither AC units nor central air systems keep much of anything (or anyone) warm then.
 Offhand, I’d wager that only the larger, more legit hotels will have them – in the smaller joints, no way.

 Let’s start with the cream of the crop, the 6 hotels that I’d consider first before all of the rest.